-- Font Family Sets the font for the messages. - Font Size Sets the font size for the messages. - Notification Color Sets the text color for notification messages. - Warning Color Sets the text color for warning messages. - Error Color Sets the text color for error messages.
+- General - Output Size Specifies the maximum number of rows the Messages Browser may have.
+If there are more rows then the rows are removed from the beginning. - Reset messages number before simulation Resets the messages counter before starting the simulation. - · Font and Colors - Font Family Sets the font for the messages. - Font Size Sets the font size for the messages. - Notification Color Sets the text color for notification messages. - Warning Color Sets the text color for warning messages. - Error Color Sets the text color for error messages.

-2.11.11 Notifications
+2.12.11 Notifications

-- Notifications - Always quit without prompt If true then OMEdit will quit without prompting the user. - Show item dropped on itself message If true then a message will pop-up when a class is dragged and dropped on itself. - Show model is defined as partial and component will be added as replaceable message If true then a message will pop-up when a partial class is added to another class. - Show component is declared as inner message If true then a message will pop-up when an inner component is added to another class. - Show save model for bitmap insertion message If true then a message will pop-up when user tries to insert a bitmap from a local directory to an unsaved class. - Always ask for the dragged component name If true then a message will pop-up when user drag & drop the component on the graphical view.
+- Notifications - Always quit without prompt If true then OMEdit will quit without prompting the user. - Show item dropped on itself message If true then a message will pop-up when a class is dragged and dropped on itself. - Show model is defined as partial and component will be added as replaceable message If true then a message will pop-up when a partial class is added to another class. - Show component is declared as inner message If true then a message will pop-up when an inner component is added to another class. - Show save model for bitmap insertion message If true then a message will pop-up when user tries to insert a bitmap from a local directory to an unsaved class. - Always ask for the dragged component name If true then a message will pop-up when user drag & drop the component on the graphical view. - Always ask for what to do with the text editor error If true then a message will always pop-up when there is an error in the text editor.

-2.11.12 Line Style
+2.12.12 Line Style